torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 ``intel_pstate`` is a part of the
 :doc:`CPU performance scaling subsystem <cpufreq>` in the Linux kernel (``CPUFreq``).
 It is a scaling driver for the Sandy Bridge and later generations of Intel processors.
-Note, however, that some of those processors may not be supported.
-[To understand ``intel_pstate`` it is necessary to know how ``CPUFreq`` works in general, so this is the time to read Documentation/admin-guide/pm/cpufreq.rst if you have not done that yet.]
+Analte, however, that some of those processors may analt be supported.
+[To understand ``intel_pstate`` it is necessary to kanalw how ``CPUFreq`` works in general, so this is the time to read Documentation/admin-guide/pm/cpufreq.rst if you have analt done that yet.]

 For the processors supported by ``intel_pstate``, the P-state concept is broader than just an operating frequency or an operating performance point (see the